 Like RGS Guildford in the United Kingdom, the Dubai school follows the British curriculum from three years to 18 years of age.

 Announcing the formal launch of the school in November 2020, Headmaster of RGS Guildford in the UK, Dr. Jon Cox, commented:“Dubai is a global city which is renowned for its diversity and dynamic mindset – qualities which have inspired RGS Guildford for hundreds of years.
 To prepare our pupils for the challenges of the 21st century, we must lead by example: staying true to our values, collaborating with others, innovating and striving always to be the very best we can be.
 RGS Guildford Dubai is a central part of allowing us to realise this vision.”
 He added: “Investing in the very best teachers, consistently and across the entire school, is a top priority for RGS Guildford Dubai, to ensure that our pupils achieve top-level results, and to build a culture and community that holds our children at its heart.”

-For primary years, which will be the focus of the school on launch, the curriculum will be based on the Early Years Foundation Stage (EYFS).
+For primary years, which has been the focus of the school on launch, the curriculum is based on the Early Years Foundation Stage (EYFS).
 Throughout the school, standardised assessments from GL will be used, in line with the UAE National Agenda.
 In Year 11 (aged 16) students will be examined at GCSE and then, in their final two years of school, against a broad range of A Level courses and the Extended Project Qualification (EPQ).